Jan Frodeno: Athletic career

 After a 20 month stretch of injury, Frodeno returned to Triathlon in 2023 to participate in various events.
 After initially facing difficulty to win a race he ran to an impressive win in a strong field at the PTO US Open in Milwaukee.
 His first and only win within PTO racing (apart from Collins Cup).
 Jan Frodeno finished his career at the Ironman Championships 2023 in Nice where he got 24th after a tough race.
 Frodeno is widely considered the G.O.A.T. of Triathlon.

 Personal

 Frodeno is married to Emma Snowsill, the gold medalist in women's triathlon at the 2008 Summer Olympics.
+Frodeno is a pescatarian, having followed a vegan diet in the past.